shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Ersie giggled.
 “Muddy, your secret is safe with me.”

 “Yours too.”
 Muddy gripped the bedframe.
-“Hey, wanna see what I can do?”
+“Hey, wanna see what else I can do?”

-“Muddy?
+“Muddy…?
 No!”

 “Here we go!”
 Muddy lifted the whole bunk bed into the air with ease.